 This service is available to all students throughout the year.
+The clinic is situated in the 12th Residential College building in UM

 UM MEDICAL CENTRE

 A 24-hour emergency medical service is available to all UM students at the Accident & Emergency Unit of the UM Medical Centre.